keith-merchant-ibm/vpc-1/vpc-quota-metrics.md

 ### Additional attributes
 {: additional-attributes}

-The following attributes are available for segmenting one or more attributes as described in the reference above.
-Please see the individual metrics for segmentation options.
+The following attributes are available for segmenting one or more attributes as described in the Global attributes reference.
+See the individual metrics for segmentation options.

 | Attribute name | Attribute | Attribute description |
 |-----------|----------------|-----------------------|